Buttermilk Mashed Potatoes

 Sometimes the simplest things are the best.
 Like these Buttermilk Mashed Potatoes with a hint of garlic.
 They are buttery, creamy, slightly tangy and so good paired with your favorite protein.
-I love these mashed potatoes with Lemon Butter Tilapia, Pan Seared Lamb Chops, or Chicken Drumsticks in Creamy Sauce.
+I love these mashed potatoes with Lemon Butter Tilapia, Pan Seared Lamb Chops, Herb Roasted Duck or Chicken Drumsticks in Creamy Sauce.

 Best Buttermilk Mashed Potatoes

-Everyone needs a good mashed potatoes recipe they can whip up in little time.
+Everyone needs a good mashed potatoes recipe they can whip up in a little time.
 This recipe for Buttermilk Mashed Potatoes is the one.

 It is not complicated to make at all.
 And you get creamy mashed potatoes perfect for pairing with your favorite protein or vegetables.

 Make these buttermilk mashed potatoes for weeknights or weekend dinners, for the holidays, or for special occasions.
 So good!

 Can You Use Buttermilk in Mashed Potatoes?

 Yes, you can use buttermilk in mashed potatoes.
 Using buttermilk in Mashed potatoes is a great way to incorporate a fresh tangy flavor into your mashed potatoes.

 Also, if you are looking for a way to use up leftover buttermilk, just use it to make mashed potatoes!